Controversial study ‘revives’ cells from dead pigs

 “These cells were working hours later when they shouldn’t have been.
 This shows that the disappearance of cells can be stopped,” said Nenad Sestan, lead author of the study and researcher at Yale University, during a press briefing.
 Under a microscope, it was difficult to differentiate a normal, healthy organ from a post-mortem treated organ, added study co-author David Andrijevic, also from Yale.

 The team hopes that this technique, dubbed OrganEx, can be used to “save organs” by prolonging their functioning, he explained.
 What potentially save the lives of people waiting for a transplant.
-OrganEx could also enable new forms of surgery by giving “more medical leeway”, according to Anders Sandberg of the University of Oxford.
+OrganEx might also enable new forms of surgery by giving “more medical leeway”, according to Anders Sandberg of the University of Oxford.

 But this technique raises a number of questions, medical, ethical, even philosophical.
-It could “increase the risk that resuscitated people will then be unable to recover from a state of life support,” warned Brendan Parent, a bioethicist at New York University’s Grossman School of Medicine, in a commentary published in parallel by nature.
+It might “increase the risk that resuscitated people will then be unable to recover from a state of life support,” warned Brendan Parent, a bioethicist at New York University’s Grossman School of Medicine, in a commentary published in parallel by nature.
 For Sam Parnia, from the department of medicine at the same university, this “really remarkable” study also shows that “death is a biological process that can be treated and is reversible hours later”.

 ‘Major concern’